ssteele/job-apps/README.md

 ###Interview Pages

 When you've secured an interview, add it to the interviews array (inside the corresponding job array) in `jobs/applications/applications.php`.
 Create it if necessary using the example provided in the code snippet found in the Find and Track Jobs section.
 You'll want to include the interview date and type.
-Then hit up the app and click the spinning <i class="icon-refresh">.
+Then hit up the app and click the spinning arrow.
 Copy the new filename to the clipboard [Ctrl-c].
 Navigate to `jobs/interviews/` directory and create a new file from template.php: `cp template.php [Ctrl-v]` (pasting from the clipboard into the terminal).
 If you want to stay clear of terminal, you can simply duplicate template.php and rename it using the copied filepath using finder or whatever.
 Open the new file (here using '04-21-2015_senior_devops_engineer_w2o_group.php' as the new file) and fill in some job specifics:

 *jobs/interviews/04-21-2015_senior_devops_engineer_w2o_group.php*